 In this Fall 2017 project, MBA students worked with the patrons of the McMullen Museum at Boston College to develop a long-term strategic plan to help the museum achieve its mission of playing a major role in the cultural and intellectual life of the University.
 Students worked on project deliverables, including stakeholder interviews, SWOT analysis, comparable institution research, strategic recommendations, and a tactical plan of execution.

-Offered in spring 2019, this experiential learning course will have MBA students conducting market research and analysis on a revolutionary and proprietary material and process developed by Dr. Michael J. Naughton of the Naughton Lab at Boston College.
-The ultimate project will result in a comprehensive business plan including data-supported recommendations for strategies, tactics, and implementation.
+Offered in Spring 2019, this experiential learning course involved MBA students conducting market research and analysis on a revolutionary and proprietary material and process developed by Dr. Michael J. Naughton of the Naughton Lab at Boston College.
+The project resulted in the creation of a comprehensive business plan including data-supported recommendations for strategies, tactics, and implementation.

-MBA students in this fall 2018 directed practicum developed a comprehensive marketing strategy and implementation plan for OR Dx + Rx: Solutions for Surgical Safety, a national healthcare consulting firm.
+MBA students in this Fall 2018 directed practicum developed a comprehensive marketing strategy and implementation plan for OR Dx + Rx: Solutions for Surgical Safety, a national healthcare consulting firm.
 Students on the project workd directly with several nationally recognized healthcare experts to target a diverse client base.
-Read a feature article about the project.

 Several times each year, Boston’s business leaders gather at the Boston College Chief Executives Club, long recognized as one of the country’s premier business forums.
 The keynote speakers at these events are CEOs drawn from the top echelons of their fields—thought leaders who welcome the opportunity to address an audience of their peers.
 Among the recent speakers are Disney’s Bob Iger, Nike’s Mark Parker, and IBM's Virginia Rometty.